 We simply cannot build these kinds of bridges without you, so thank you!

 If you do not yet give to BrookLink, or have not yet made a gift this year, I invite you to make a one-time or monthly recurring gift.
 It’s easy to do.
-Visit brooklink.org/get-involved/make-a-gift to learn how you can become a bridge-builder.
+Visit brooklink.org to learn how you can become a bridge-builder.
 Each dollar given helps build a bridge and impact lives around the world.